saquibsaifee/cyclonedx-python-lib/docs/validation.rst

 * Your JSON/XML conforms to the CycloneDX schema specification
 * All required fields are present and correctly formatted
 * Data types and structures match the specification
-* The SBOM can be reliably consumed by other tools and systems
+* The JSON/XML can be reliably consumed by other tools and systems

 Basic Validation
 ----------------